hyperspy/hyperspy/doc/user_guide/signal/indexing.rst

     >>> s.isig[:'rel0.5'].data
     array([0, 1, 2, 3])

-Importantly the original :py:class:`~.api.signals.BaseSignal` and its "indexed self" share their data and, therefore, modifying the value of the data in one modifies the same value in the other.
+Importantly the original :class:`~.api.signals.BaseSignal` and its "indexed self" share their data and, therefore, modifying the value of the data in one modifies the same value in the other.
 Note also that in the example below s.data is used to access the data as a numpy array directly and this array is